 This easy St. Patrick's Day Hot Cocoa Bombs make for a fun St. Patrick's Day drink for kids of all ages.
 Surprise your loved ones with these tasty green treats.

 We are all about celebrating the season and these festive hot chocolate bombs are all the rage and are not difficult to make.
+These also go great with these Easy Rainbow Cupcakes.

 I hope that you are doing well wherever you are.
 I am thinking of all of my friends in Texas this week.
 I hope that if you are affected, that you are with power and water.